Brunswick (1792 EIC ship): EIC voyage #6 (1804-capture)

-Unfortunately for Brunswick she had to draw on French prisoners of war at Bombay for the repair of her sails.
+Brunswick had had to draw on French prisoners of war at Bombay for the repair of her sails.
 (The Royal Navy had impressed more of her crew.)
 After the French had finished their work, but before she sailed, the French were put on the cartel Prime and sent to Île de France for exchange for British prisoners.
 Contre-Admiral Charles-Alexandre Durand Linois in his flagship Marengo intercepted Prime, distributing the prisoners between Marengo and the frigate Belle Poule, which was in company.
 They were cruising to raid British commerce, and from the former prisoners Linois learned of Brunswick's imminent departure and probable route.